Listen to the post, 3 Ways To Create A Calorie Deficit For Weight Loss, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 Since muscle is key to a fast and healthy metabolism, you eventually become a skinnier, saggier, fat person.

-Plus this much cardio, on reduced calories can also burn into lean muscle tissue.
+Plus this much cardio, on a reduced calorie diet, can also burn into lean muscle tissue.

 With all this said, strategy C is the clear winner.